lilpug/jquery-notification-creator/README.md

 # Jquery Notification Creator

+Jquery Notification Creator is a plugin that allows you to create dynamic scaling alert messages boxes without having to define the html template for it beforehand.

 ## Getting Started
 Download and include the minified css and js files under the dist folder.